-1. The OAM is requesting a user plane performance analysis from the NWDAF
+The OAM is requesting a user plane performance analysis to the NWDAF.

+The NWDAF send Event Exposure Subscribe to SMF to gathering the relative parameters.

-2. The UPF shall support reporting of usage information to the SMF as describe in TS23.501.
-Then SMF should forward the Usage Information package to NWDAF after receiving the NWDAF subscribing data plane performance request.
+The UPF shall support reporting of usage information to the SMF as describe in TS23.501.
+Then SMF should forward the Usage Information package to NWDAF after receiving the NWDAF subscribing data plane performance request via Event Exposure Notify message.

-Editor’s Note : It’s FFS, if SMF should be directly forwarded Usage Information packets to NWDAF, or not.
+Editor’s note: Whether SMF using Nsmf_EventExposure_Notify message to forward the Usage Information or not is FFS.

-3. The NWDAF analysis the PDU session and traffic flow characteristics.
+The NWDAF analysis the PDU session and traffic flow characteristics.

-4. The NWDAF reports the estimated top data volume users and their data usage ranking at the area of interest
+The NWDAF reports the data plane performance of intrest slice..

 6.X.5 Impacts on services, entities and interfaces